security-force-monitor/research-handbook/source/locations-specific.rst

 Description
 ~~~~~~~~~~~

-The administrative level 2 Location - the international state boundary - within which the present Location is wholly situated.
+The administrative level 0 Location - the international state boundary for OCHA - within which the present Location is wholly situated.

 Type of attribute
 ~~~~~~~~~~~~~~~~~